microsoft/InnerEye-Inference/README.md

 * `az ad sp create-for-rbac --name "<name>" --role contributor --scope /subscriptions/<subs>/resourceGroups/InnerEyeInference --sdk-auth`
 * The previous command will return a json object with the content for the variable `secrets.AZURE_CREDENTIALS` .github/workflows/deploy.yml

+## Images

+During inference the image data zip file is copied to the IMAGE_DATA_FOLDER in the AzureML workspace's DATASTORE_NAME datastore.
+At the end of inference the copied image data zip file is overwritten with a simple line of text.
+At present we cannot delete these.
+If you would like these overwritten files removed from your datastore you can [add a policy](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal) to delete items from the datastore after a period of time.
+We recommend 7 days.

 ## Help and Bug Reporting